-This week the whole sex education internet world was rocked by a new article declaring there is no such thing as vaginal orgasms, and that the clitoris is the sole provider of female sexual pleasure.
+This week the whole sex education internet world was rocked by a new article declaring there is no such thing as a vaginal orgasm, and that the clitoris is the sole provider of female sexual pleasure.

 They also declare the clitoris to be nothing more than a “female penis” and reduce women’s orgasmic experience to be simply a parallel of men’s, minus the ejaculation of course.